What is Conservation & Ecology Internship in Swaziland all about?

-If you are a undergraduate, masters or PHD student or are fascinated by wildlife and habitats, why not join us on this conservation and ecology internship in the Swaziland savannah.
+If you are fascinated by wildlife and habitats, why not join us on this conservation and ecology volunteering in the Eswatini savannah.
 The research station focuses on monitoring, researching and analysing data on a range of species such as raptors, bats, reptiles, and ungulates, as well as recording variables about the habitats and vegetation.
 There is a research centre manager, ecologist and biologist at the project, and Swazi and international interns often help provide extra pairs of hands to collect data and analyse results.
 This is a long-term research project with the aim of conserving the magnificent Savannah Ecosystem which you can be a part of while observing the glorious sunsets and the behaviour of some of Africa’s wildlife.

 You will have an amazing opportunity to work alongside local and international students and researchers on important wildlife and ecology work.
 You will be able to use your skills and knowledge, while developing your own portfolio in relation to research, data collection and the challenges facing research projects.
 A real winner for your CV/Resume which will surely help you to stand out from the crowd with any job application.

 During your volunteering, you will work with 3 or 4 resident researchers and up to 20 others.
 The research takes place on bikes or on foot.
 Initially you will help researchers with their work, and as you become more confident and familiar with the techniques you may be given your own project to research.
 If someone is undertaking a research project during your stay and you do not have your own subject area you may be asked to lend a hand.
 Activities can include:

 - Conducting research and monitoring activities for species of wildlife and vegetation